Piracy: Contemporary piracy

 The attack against the German-built cruise ship the Seabourn Spirit offshore of Somalia in November 2005 is an example of the sophisticated pirates mariners face.
 The pirates carried out their attack more than 100 mi offshore with speedboats launched from a larger mother ship.
 The attackers were armed with automatic firearms and an RPG.

 Since 2008, Somali pirates centered in the Gulf of Aden made about $120 million annually, reportedly costing the shipping industry between $900 million and $3.3 billion per year.
 By September 2012, the heyday of piracy in the Indian Ocean was reportedly over.
-Backers were now reportedly reluctant to finance pirate expeditions due to the low rate of success, and pirates were no longer able to reimburse their creditors.
+Backers were now reportedly reluctant to finance pirate expeditions due to the low success rate, and pirates were no longer able to repay their creditors.
 According to the International Maritime Bureau, pirate attacks had by October 2012 dropped to a six-year low.
 Only five ships were captured by the end of the year, representing a decrease from 25 in 2011 and 27 in 2010, with only one ship attacked in the third quarter compared to 36 during the same period in 2011.
-However, pirate incidents off on the West African seaboard increased to 34 from 30 the previous year, and attacks off the coast of Indonesia rose from 2011's total of 46 to 51.
+However, pirate incidents off the West African seaboard increased to 34 from 30 the previous year, and attacks off the coast of Indonesia rose from 2011's total of 46 to 51.

-Many nations forbid ships to enter their territorial waters or ports if the crew of the ships are armed, in an effort to restrict possible piracy.
+Many nations forbid ships from entering their territorial waters or ports if the crew is armed, in an effort to deter piracy.
 Shipping companies sometimes hire private armed security guards.

 Modern definitions of piracy include the following acts: